dparkerou/DP-Plant-Watering-Project-Revised/README.md

 To date, I've created the database to keep track of the user's plants, and have created the model classes and interfaces to interact with that database.

-Next steps: complete the concrete classes for database interaction
+Next steps: -complete the concrete classes for database interaction
-            research equipment/an API to implement auto watering based on soil dryness or water level in a self watering container
+            -research equipment/an API to implement auto watering based on soil dryness or water level in a self watering container